nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit an existing task
+1. User requests to edit an existing task in the command line with edit details.
-2. Task manager shows dialouge box for users to enter task details.
-3. Task gets updated and shows up in list.<br>
+3. Task is updated and shows up in list.<br>
 Use case ends.

 **Extensions**